 As a mentor, there’s an important goal for us besides helping out mentees grow – it’s to prepare them to lead and become a mentor someday, too.
 I tried to hone their skills in this certain area by letting them take the wheel.

-When one of my group member became the speaker for the next session, I’ve always asked them to send the invitation to others.
+When one of my group members became the speaker for the next session, I’ve always asked them to send the invitation to others.
 This was supposed to instill a sense of ownership to them – what day should it be, on what time in the day, and where.
-There are some rare cases where we need to reschedule, and on that occasion, I let them to decide the rescheduled the session, too.
+There are some rare cases where we need to reschedule, and on that occasion, I let them decide the rescheduled the session, too.
 I am glad that our team is responsive and thoughtful should we have a reschedule – all of us quickly responds when are we available.

 There are occasions where my mentees gave brilliant ideas, too!
 On 2017’s third quarter, we were thinking about our quarterly team building event.
-We usually hang out for dinner, and I was thinking for something new… but I don’t have a good idea (damn introversion).
+We usually hang out for dinner, and I was thinking about something new… but I don’t have a good idea (damn introversion).
 When I threw the question in one of the group session, Yoga suggested us to take an escape room game.
 After a few discussion, we decided to do it.
 We went to Pandora Experience on Puri Indah on the next Saturday, and we had a ton of fun!

 (A quick glance of Iqbal’s presentation for self-balancing trees.
 Heri went to the toilet when I recorded this. 😔 We also got Fathureza dropping in!)